Andy-Tatman/BitSet-KeY-Artifact/README.md

 * Cite as: Tatman, Andy S., Hiep, Hans-Dieter A., & de Gouw, Stijn.
 (2023).
 Analysis and Formal Specification of OpenJDK's BitSet: Proof files.
 Zenodo. https://doi.org/10.5281/zenodo.8043379

 ## Set-up for KeY
 You can download KeY (version 2.10.0) from [the KeY project's website](https://www.key-project.org/download/).
+Alternatively, the version of KeY used here is included in the artifact.
 You can then launch the application in a terminal using:

 `$ java -jar key-2.10.0-exe.jar`